PacktPublishing/Clojure-Programming-Projects/chapters/01/README.md

 ## The Project

-Complete the coin data fetcher:
+Based on the previous work, complete the coin data fetcher:
-- aggregate top 10 coins data into one file per coin (see model description below)
+- consolidate the top 10 coins available data into one file per coin (see data model description below)
-- pass coin symbol argument to the command line
+- pass the coin symbol argument to the command line
 - deal with possible errors
-- make the files human-readable (using `pprint`)
+- make the files human-readable (using `pprint`).